sebasjm/hagrid-keyserver/README.md

 - `GET /vks/confirm/<token>` confirms a keys deletion request using a token string send by email.

 Keys can also be fetched by their subkeys fingerprint and key ID.
-A key won't show up until at least one user ID is verified.
+Note: keys will show up even if no user IDs are verified.

 Building
 --------